The Best Places India

 You will learn about the Dutch and Portuguese traders who first established spice colonies in Kerala, shaping the region's cultural and economic landscape.
 After exploring the warehouse, you continue your walk (or opt for your vehicle) through Mattancherry's labyrinthine streets, passing by vibrant markets where vendors peddle fresh produce, handmade crafts, and more aromatic spices.

-(Overnight – Fragrant Nature)
+(Overnight – Brunton Boatyard)

-Day 10: Cochin – Backwaters.
+Day 10: Cochin – Kumarakom and Backwater Cruise.
+(Breakfast and Lunch)

 Houseboat Kerala Backwaters